Slashing

 Secure the Network

 Slashing is Proof of Stake's enforcement mechanism, making dishonesty economically costly and honesty rational.
 If you're interested in Proof of Stake security, network economics, or cryptographic protocol design, explore blockchain security careers at validators, protocol teams, and research organizations.
-These roles combine economics, cryptography, and systems thinking to secure multi-billion dollar networks.
+These roles combine economics, cryptography, and systems thinking to secure networks.